vitaly-zdanevich/geeknote/README.md

 :   Specify tags that our note will have.
 It can accept multiple tags, separated with comma.

 --created &lt;date&gt;
-:   Set note creation date date and time in either 'yyyy-mm-dd' or 'yyyy-mm-dd HH:MM' format.
+:   Set note creation date and time in either 'yyyy-mm-dd' or 'yyyy-mm-dd HH:MM' format.

 --resource &lt;attachment filename, like: document.pdf&gt;
 :   Specify file to be attached to the note.
 May be repeated.